pouria-z/Moview/README.md

 Lastly in the Favorite tab, there are all your favorite Movies and TV-Shows listed.

 As always the app is written in Flutter.
 The main purpose of developing Moview is for my Final Bachelor Project.\
-Backend service, database, authentcation: [Parse Framework](https://www.back4app.com/).\
+Backend service, database, authentication: [Parse Framework](https://www.back4app.com/).\
 API service: [The Movie Database (TMDB)](https://www.themoviedb.org/).

 ### Assistant Professor: